This document describes the basics of using Dialogflow CX. It provides an overview of the most important concepts.

 - Your webhook service builds a response and sends a webhook response back to Dialogflow.

 - Dialogflow creates a detect intent response.
 If a webhook was called, it uses the response provided in the webhook response.
 If no webhook was called, it uses the static response defined in the agent.
-Dialogflow sends a detect intent response to your user interface system.
+Dialogflow sends a detect intent response to your user interface or integration system.

 - The end-user sees or hears the response.